rajkothari-3156/avrioc_case_study/Readme.md

 2. **ClickHouse Connection Error**
    - Verify ClickHouse server is running and accessible
    - Check connection parameters and credentials
+   - Ensure secure connection settings match your ClickHouse setup

-3. **No Data in ClickHouse**
+3. **No Data in Fact Tables**
    - Ensure Kafka producer is running and generating data
+   - Check that appropriate consumers are running for each fact table
+   - Verify consumer group names don't conflict

+4. **Slack Alerts Not Working**
+   - Verify `SLACK_BOT_TOKEN` environment variable is set
+   - Ensure bot has permissions to post in the target channel
-   - Check that Kafka consumer is successfully processing messages
+   - Check that item sales data exists in `fct_item` table
-   - Verify ClickHouse table creation and data insertion

 ### Logs and Monitoring

 - View Kafka logs: `docker-compose logs kafka`
 - Monitor topic: `docker exec -it <kafka-container> kafka-topics --list --bootstrap-server localhost:9092`
+- Check ClickHouse tables: Query `SHOW TABLES` in ClickHouse client

 ## 🤝 Contributing